run-ai/docs/docs/admin/researcher-setup/cli-install.md

 ### Kubernetes Configuration

-*   On the Researcher's root folder, create a directory _.kube_.
+*   In the Researcher's root folder, create a directory _.kube_.
 Copy the Kubernetes configuration file into the directory.
 Each Researcher should have a __separate copy__ of the configuration file.
 The Researcher should have _write_ access to the configuration file as it stores user defaults.
 *   If you choose to locate the file at a different location than `~/.kube/config`, you must create a shell variable to point to the configuration file as follows:

 ```